victorjeman/vja-tactical-ops/ai-instructions-final/db-setup/ai-instructions.md

 - All database scripts function properly
 - Relationships work as expected
 - Sample data is accessible and realistic
+- User passwords are properly hashed
+- Test credentials are documented for development use

 ## File Structure